kalyan659/Computer-Vision-/README.md

 Speed: Average 2-3 second per page using i7 12 core PC.

 ## How It Works:
+Install requirement files inyour python enviroment.
-Load Your Docs: Simply select a pdf file and thats it
+Run the file and select a pdf file from any folder.
+File will be converted into text.

 ## Limitation:
 Only one pdf file at a time